 - If you are unsure about a company that has contacted you, break off and attempt to re-contact the company by other channels.
 Use contact details you find for yourself, rather than relying on the details you’ve been given.

 - You can check the authenticity of financial companies on the Financial Conduct Authority’s online register or call the FCA contact centre on 0800 111 6768 where there will also be certified contact details for genuine companies.

 - If asked, never give up security details such as telephone banking passcodes, PINs or login details.

 - Don’t be rushed into action.
 A common tactic is to push victims into handing over details or transferring money with the threat that failing to act will be mean a bigger fraud will take place, or perhaps that a great investment opportunity will be missed.
 If in doubt, stop and take measures to verify the circumstances.

 - If it sounds too good to be true, it is.
 Investments offered without a proper presentation of the risks attached are, at the least, breaking regulations and may be entirely fraudulent.
 Reputable pension companies should make it easy for you to establish that they are genuine and will operate strong anti-fraud policies.
 For example, Fidelity will never ask for your full PIN or online password on email or the phone, or call you to offer investment opportunities.

 As a firm authorised and regulated by the Financial Conduct Authority, Fidelity always holds a significant amount of liquid capital and is required to separate client money and assets from our own resources.

 Read more on how to stay secure online

-The value of investments and the income from them can go down as well as up, so you may get back less than you invest.
+Important information: The value of investments and the income from them can go down as well as up, so you may get back less than you invest.
 Tax treatment depends on individual circumstances and all tax rules may change in the future.
-Withdrawals from a pension product will not be possible until you reach age 55.
+The minimum age you can normally access your pension savings is currently 55, and is due to rise to 57 on 6 April 2028, unless you have a lower protected pension age.
 This information is not a personal recommendation for any particular investment.